Sydney Monorail: Maintenance and control facilities

 The six monorail units were maintained in a purpose-built facility in Pyrmont.
 A traverser allowed monorail cars to be removed from the main track for maintenance or stabling.
-Maintenance of track and stations was conducted at night with two special vehicles, named 'Buggy' and 'Mule'.
+Maintenance of track and stations was conducted at night with two special vehicles, named "Buggy" and "Mule".

 The facility also housed the control room (located above the maintenance area), as well as administration and staff amenities.

 Criticism

-The decision to build the monorail over other forms of rail such as light rail was in the eyes of many a political decision.
-Light rail would have been $20 million cheaper to build, serviced more passengers per hour and cost 40% less for a ticket, but the monorail system prevailed.
-The city of Sydney formerly had a tram system that was in operation from 1861 until 1961.
+The decision to build the monorail over other forms of public transport such as light rail was seen as a political decision.
+The government enacted legislation to exempt the project from certain sections of the Environmental Planning and Assessment Act 1979, and an environmental impact study was refused.

+The activist group Sydney Citizens Against the Proposed Monorail (SCAPM) was formed in 1985, which organised rallies against the monorail project during and before its construction.
+Former Sydney City Council alderman Jack Mundey was an active leader of SCAPM who scrutinised the government's handling of the project.
+The monorail was also condemned by the Royal Australian Institute of Architects, the Royal Australian Planning Institute, and Liberal opposition leader Nick Greiner, who would inherit the project in the following 1988 state election.

 Incidents

-On Thursday 28 July 1988, an electrical fault caused the system to cease operating.
-Fifty passengers were stranded in carriages for two hours between 3:50 - 5:50 pm.
-TNT Harbourlink was criticised for failing to call emergency services until 5:40 - by the time the fire brigade arrived at the scene, the passengers were en route to disembarking at a station.
+On 28 July 1988, an electrical fault caused the system to cease operating.
+Fifty passengers were stranded in carriages for two hours between 3:50 and 5:50 pm.
+TNT Harbourlink was criticised for failing to call emergency services until 5:40; by the time the fire brigade arrived at the scene, the passengers were en route to disembarking at a station.

 In July 1992, monorail services were suspended due to a fire in a wool store building which caused a wall to collapse 'within metres' of TNT Harbourlink's central control room offices.

 On 27 February 2010, at approximately 16:00, two monorail trains collided at the Darling Park station resulting in hospitalisation of four people.

 On 24 September 2012, just before 14:00, an Ausgrid failure in a local underground cable led to a complete shutdown of the system resulting in the need for cherry-pickers to come to rescue approximately 100 stranded passengers, a process which took several hours.
-It was the first time since 2000 that Fire and Rescue NSW had to be called to help people from the line.
+It was the first time since 2000 that Fire & Rescue New South Wales had to be called to help people from the line.